department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/a11y-champs/readme.md

 **At a high level, accessibility champions:**
 - center disabled Veterans, caregivers, and family members (not products, code, or processes)
 - aren't experts, but know how to ask for more help and collaborate within a community
-- share knowledge with and support their teams as facilitators through relational mentoring
+- share knowledge with and support their teams as facilitators through mentoring

 **Depending on their role, they might help their team by:**
 - [conducting foundational accessibility reviews for their team](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/prepare-for-an-accessibility-staging-review#Prepareforanaccessibilitystagingreview-Foundationalaccessibilitytests(required)foundational-testing)